OSINTI4L/ESP32Marauder-Portal-Pwn/Crash.md

 5. When connected to the evilportal and you have run the above commands, you will see Hydra start to spam login credentials at the evilportal.
 After a short amount of time, you will see Hydra hang and no longer attempt to spam credentials.
 You will also see your machine disconnect from the evil portal.
 This is because,

-### You have successfully pwned your first Evil Portal.
+### you have successfully pwned your first Evil Portal.
 ![kaliviewhydra](https://github.com/user-attachments/assets/193bc121-2308-44e9-a7a2-ecb4bd4e6663)

 ![flipperviewhydra](https://github.com/user-attachments/assets/9e3615e4-de7b-4edc-a2d3-15b543f0eb38)